Striated Yuhina

 Interesting Facts About the Striated Yuhina

-- 1The Striated Yuhina often joins mixed-species flocks, benefiting from cooperative foraging and increased predator vigilance.
+- 1The Striated Yuhina often participates in mixed-species flocks, enhancing its foraging success and safety.

 Striated Yuhina Conservation Status